 Location: Lagoa, encompassing the coastline between Marinha Beach and Vale Centeanes Beach; Lagoa municipality; GPS Coordinates : 37°05’24.635″N / 8°24’46.181″W (start); 37º05’28.799″N / 8º27’14.762″W (finish); Grade: moderate/medium-high difficulty; some stretches can be more difficult for elderly or very young visitors; Type: linear trail (out and back); this trail is signposted; Length: 12.000 meters/ 7.46 miles (out and back, total); Average Completion Time: up to 4-6 hours; Best Time to Visit: all year round; may not be advisable on stormy or windy days; Activities: nature walks and hikes; birdwatching; swimming in summer

-For thousands of years, the wind and the waves nibbled away at the sheer rock faces curled around the coves along these shores; the shoreline was also sliced by seven seasonal streams which, over time, originated the appropriately named ‘hanging valleys’.
-The narrow valleys are now ‘perched’ because the calcareous coastline has receded quite abruptly in the past, leaving the watercourses’ mouth not on the beach but on the cliffs higher above.
-Before Centeanes Beach there’s one last hanging valley where visitors can rest and take in the blissful scenery on a wooden belvedere.
-Enjoy!
+For thousands of years, the wind and the waves nibbled away at the rock faces curled around the coves along these shores.
+At the same time, the shoreline was also sliced by seven seasonal water streams which, over time, originated the appropriately named ‘hanging valleys’.